 Our task was to check Samsung ARTIK Cloud’s operability and compatibility with several devices available in Performance Lab’s collection.

-The customer had already set a release date for Samsung ARTIK Cloud, so the testing had to be carried out at an accelerated pace.
+The customer had already set a release date for Samsung ARTIK Cloud, so the early software testing had to be carried out at an accelerated pace.

 The contract signed with the customer was for a certain number of devices, including devices running Android 4.